 Continue the journey towards becoming an anti-racist church with this 40-day time of learning, reflection, and action.

 The 40 Days offer opportunities to delve deeply into anti-racism work.
-A season with new content launches this October!
+You can engage with the 40 Days at anytime of year!

 - Videos for each week, accompanied by faith reflections and action items.